haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

       uses: actions/setup-node@v1 # Install Node.JS with the predefined selected versions, using official actions/setup-node@v1 package
       with:
         node-version: ${{ matrix.node-version }}
-    - name: Update version - patch # Since publishing API to swagger required increasing version, in case it's main branch (only) bomb patch version
+    - name: Update version - patch # Update API Server version on main branch update - SwaggerHub is not allows to override published API spec, we have to increase version before publishing a new API spec
       if: github.ref == 'refs/heads/main'
       id: update_version
       run: | # Use NPM to patch version, then keep the new version in the step's context